 Planning: We prepare recovery plans for listed species.
 Recovery plans identify and prioritize actions necessary to conserve a species in the short-term and ultimately recover a species.
 The plans synthesize the best available information about the species’ life history, habitat requirements, and threats.
 Click here to see recovery plans for species in Alaska.

 Conservation Activities: We collaborate with many partners to carry out the actions identified in recovery plans.
-See what we are doing for short-tailed albatross.
+See what we are doing for short-tailed albatross and the reintroduction of the Steller's Eider

 Issue Recovery Permits: We issue recovery permits that allow people to work with listed species in a research or management capacity.
 Actions that are permitted must improve our ability to recover listed species.